Unbelievable Shows What A Rape Kit Looks Like

 What is a rape kit?

-According to RAINN, the process of getting a rape kit, also called a sexual assault forensic exam or a Sexual Assault Evidence Kit (SAEK), varies from state to state.
+According to RAINN, the process of getting a rape kit, also called a sexual assault forensic exam or a Sexual Assault Evidence Kit (SAEK), varies depending on where you are.
 But there are many commonalities.
 Rape kits are usually taken soon after the assault — the sooner they occur, the more evidence can be collected.

 What's in a rape kit?